Daenarys/old-ElvUI/README.md

 Latest ElvUI but with some custom changes, mostly reverts, of what I liked from old ElvUI versions.
-The current ElvUI devs are making changes that are completely unnecessary and imo are destroying the simplicity of ElvUI.
+The current ElvUI devs are making changes that are completely unnecessary and imo are making it worse.

 Changes so far:

 - Reverted the LFG role icons to the old ones and adjusted the checkbox position/backdrop
 - Reverted the Adventure Guide to the Legion version, parchment was enabled by default back then and the buttons on the right looked much cleaner.
 - Reverted the SpecSwitch and Durability datatexts
+- Reverted Chat Tab stuff
 ___
-### Version 12.48 [ ETA: 🍨 ]
+### Version 12.50 [ ETA: 🍨 ]
+Add: Stuff

+___
+### Version 12.49 [ November 9th 2021 ]

+ActionBars: Fixed ExtraActionButton hotkey text
+Bags: Added Auto Toggle options to open bags with specific frames
+Bags, DataTexts: Use Blizzards new coin icons
+DataBars: Added an option to flip threat colors on tanks
-General: Updated RaidUtility
+General: Updated RaidUtility (added Main Tank and Main Assist buttons)
-Locales: Updated russian translation (Credits Hollicsh)
+Locales: Updated russian translation (Thanks Hollicsh)
 Minimap: Fixes for minimap addon icons
 Nameplates: Added back offset options for power
 Nameplates: Fixed an issue which broke the "Add Filter" dropdown
+Skins: Fixed Covenant Follower tooltip skins
+Tooltips: Fixed item quality color error with Tooltips skin disabled
+UnitFrames: Fixed an issue in Boss frames options (Issue #44)
+UnitFrames: Fixed Castbar Icon settings

+___
+### Version 12.48 [ November 4th 2021 ]

+Options: Fixed Add Filter for Nameplate Debuffs

 ___
 ### Version 12.47 [ November 4th 2021 ]